AlejandraRV91/project-budgeting-frontend/README.md

 This project is the frontend of a transaction management application that allows you to create, read, update, and delete transactions.
 It provides a user interface for interacting with the transaction API.

+## The Backend

+This project was made to use the API: `https://github.com/AlejandraRV91/project-budgeting-backend`

+## Deploy

+This project is temporarily deployed in: `https://glistening-frangollo-ae305a.netlify.app`

 ## Requirements

 -   Node.js (version 18.16.0)